Title: Untitled I and Untitled II

 Marks: Lable plaques are to the right of each mural.

-Credit Line: Commissioned by the Iowa Art in State Buildings Program, Agronomy Project.
+Credit Line: Commissioned by the Iowa Art in State Buildings Program for the Agronomy Building.
 In the Art on Campus Collection, University Museums, Iowa State University, Ames, Iowa.

 Iowa State University, Agronomy Hall, Ground and first floors